MarkNijhof/hyperfriendly-json-spec/README.md

   "_errors": [
     {
       "title": "Some error",
-      "message": "Some error has occurred",
+      "message": "Some error has occurred"
-      "code": "XYZ123"
     }
   ]
 }